-Add lemon juice, honey and baking soda to a small bowl.
+Add lemon juice, honey, and baking soda into a small bowl.
 Mix well and apply over the face and neck.
 Avoid the area near your eyes (lemon juice and honey will both sting).
 Don’t turn this into a scrub by rubbing it into your skin.
-After 15 minutes, remove the mask with warm water, then with cold water.
+After 15 minutes, remove the mask with warm water, then rinse with cold water.

 4. Apple Cider Vinegar & Clay Face Mask

-Clay draws out impurities from the pores while the natural acids in apple cider vinegar address acne by gently slough away dead skin cells.
+Clay draws out impurities from the pores, while the natural acids in apple cider vinegar address acne by gently sloughing away dead skin cells.

-Combine clay and probiotic powder in a small bowl.
+Combine the clay and probiotic powder in a small bowl.
 Add the ACV to make a paste.
 It’s okay to use more, if needed, to get a smooth, spreadable consistency.
-With clean fingers spread over face and let sit for 15 minutes.
-Rinse with cool water and apply moisturizer.
+With clean fingers, spread the mixture over your face and let it sit for 15 minutes.
+Rinse with cool water and apply your usual moisturizer.

-Mix ingredients together in small bowl and use your finger to mix together before applying to the skin.
-In circular motions, work the charcoal mixture around your face for 1 minute then let the mask sit for 10–15 minutes.
+Mix the ingredients together in a small bowl.
+Using circular motions, work the charcoal mixture around your face for 1 minute, then let the mask sit for 10–15 minutes.
 Rinse thoroughly with warm water.

 6. Garlic & Milk Face Mask

-Combine garlic and jojoba oil in a small bowl.
-Then slowly add the milk (or honey or aloe) until you have a smooth consistency.
-Wear the mask for 5–10 minutes then gently exfoliate the skin as you rinse with warm water.
+Combine the garlic and jojoba oil in a small bowl.
+Then slowly add the milk (or honey or aloe), and mix until you have a smooth consistency.
+Wear the mask for 5–10 minutes, then gently rub to exfoliate the skin as you rinse with warm water.

 7. Probiotic Acne Mask

-This mask calms skin with naturally anti-inflammatory cucumbers and additional probiotics to nourish your skin’s microbiome.
+This mask calms skin with cucumbers as a natural anti-inflammatory [source] and additional probiotics to nourish your skin’s microbiome.
 Cucumber seeds are rich in potassium and vitamin E, which help reduce blemishes.